vocdoni/ui-components/packages/rainbowkit-wallets/README.md

 Usage
 -----

-Add the inputsWallet and/or the oAuthWallet connector to your wallet connectors list:
+Add the inputsWallet, oAuthWallet or privateKeyWallet connector to your wallet connectors list:

 ~~~tsx
 import { inputsWallet } from "@vocdoni/rainbowkit-wallets";